 As a professional, you must ensure that the photograph is as stunning as possible.
 You should always identify a clean background that will be impactful on the photo.
 A dirty background can make a huge difference to a shot and make it less appealing.

 One of the key reasons that the couple chose you is because they trust in you, or your reputation led them to you.
 It’s, therefore, imperative that you capture all the details and go the extra mile.
 Capture the ring, speak to them first and gather a list of guests to be photographed, etc.

 Best lenses for wedding photography:

 Don’t use one prime lens only!:

-Always I am using Sigma 24-70 mm in wedding photography, but sometimes I use prime lenses as of its wide aperture compared to the 24-70 mm and also because of its lightweight, so if you are going to use prime lens don’t take one only either to take with it the 24-70 or take 2 prime lenses with different focal length for example you can combine both the 85 mm & 35 mm or if you need a prime lens on budget you can use the Canon 24 mm f/2.8 in replacement of the 35 mm as it is less expensive than it.
+Always I use Sigma 24-70 mm in wedding photography, but sometimes I use prime lenses because of their wide aperture compared to the 24-70 mm and also because of their lightweight, so if you are going to use a prime lens don’t take one only either to take with it the 24-70 or take 2 prime lenses with different focal length for example you can combine both the 85 mm & 35 mm or if you need a prime lens on budget you can use the Canon 24 mm f/2.8 in replacement of the 35 mm as it is less expensive than it.

 Walk through this video to sum things up

 Thanks for reading, if you have any questions just post below & I will be glad to answer you.